 For a medium-sized business, a complete GDPR testing programme might include the following:

 – Regular internal and external vulnerability scans.

 – Annual penetration testing of all GDPR relevant infrastructure, or ad hoc penetration testing after large scale amendments to your digital assets.

-- Simulated phishing attacks should be conducted on a regular basis to identify any training gaps which could be covered by Cyber Awareness Training.
+– Simulated phishing attacks should be conducted on a regular basis to identify any training gaps which could then covered by Cyber Awareness Training.

 Get a free, no obligation quote from one of our expert staff.